Married 15 Aug 1855 Dr. William

 Below is a map of the area showing the roads in green as they probably existed when Josiah Frederick Williams lived there.

-This location is just south of Briley Parkway on Gallatin Pike.
-The railroad is just behind the location
+This location is just south of Briley Parkway

-where the house was.
-Maplewood Blvd. is now Curdwood Blvd. and has been extended through where the
+on Gallatin Pike.
+The railroad is just behind the location where the house was.
+Maplewood Blvd. is now Curdwood

-house stood.
-You can click on this map and see a larger view of this map in a new window.
+Blvd. and has been extended through where the house stood.
+You can click on this map and see a larger view of this map

-It appears that Maplewood Blvd. extended across Gallatin Pike to McGavock Pike and passed in front of William Williams'
+Gallatin Pike to McGavock Pike and passed in front of William Williams' house.

-house.
 Williams' Lane still exists.
+According

-According to one account, Elisha's house was on the hill behind Wiliam's house
+to one account, Elisha's house was on the hill behind Wiliam's house near the spring.

-It appears that Maplewood Lane represented the northern boundry of Maplewood.
-Today Maplewood Lane is broken by
+the northern boundry of Maplewood.
+Today Maplewood Lane is broken by Ellington Parkway and continues on the other side

-Ellington Parkway and continues on the other side to Dickerson Road where Maplewood School is located.
-By one account,
+to Dickerson Road where Maplewood School is located.
+By one account, the Maplewood property extended to Dickerson Road

 Gallatin Road